 I enjoy doing jigsaw puzzles.
 One-thousand-word puzzles are just the right size and my favorite kind to do are collage puzzles.
 I think I like collages because of all the easy sorting that can be done.
+And the frequent sense of accomplishment.

 Last month I completed a 1000-word collage puzzle five pieces at a time and mentioned it on Episode 68 of Getting to Good Enough, the podcast I host with Shannon Wilkinson.
 I’m just about to finish another puzzle using this method, which I devised for myself, and I find the method so successful (and relevant to other parts of my life) that I thought I’d share.